 Spreadsheets can store data.
 Lots of data.
 Google Sheets, by last count, can support approx. 5 million cells.
 You have plenty of space to keep a massive amount of data.
 Apart from the storage capacity, the spreadsheet interface is very intuitive and easy to use.
 Perhaps this is the reason why some people are using spreadsheets as databases.

 If your application’s traffic is low and there aren’t many users, using Google Sheets as a database or even a CMS is probably okay.
-Still, as soon as you sense an uptick in volumetrics (users and transactions are growing), you should move to a proper database.
+Still, as soon as you sense an uptick in volumetrics (users and transactions are growing), you should move to a tailored solution.

 When you need a database or CMS to store your data